Newfoundland English: "Me" for "my" and "mine"

-Use or ownership in Newfoundland English is characterized by pronouncing "my" as "me", which is common also in Irish, Scottish, Northern English, Western English, and some overseas dialects like that of Australia.
+Use or ownership in Newfoundland English is characterized by pronouncing "my" as "me," which is common also in Ireland, Scotland, Northern and Western England, and some dialects in Australia.
 Before the Great Vowel Shift, "my" was pronounced /miː/, "mine" as /miːn/, and "me" as /meː/.
-As with all other sound shifts, not all possible words have been changed in the other dialects noted.
-An example in Newfoundland would be "Where's me hat?" for "Where's my hat?".
+As with all other sound shifts, not all possible words have been changed in the other dialects that were noted.
+An example in Newfoundland is "Where's me hat?" for "Where's my hat?"